mukhtar-github/MongoDB-Developer-Learning-Path/M220JS: MongoDB for JavaScript Developers/M220JS: MongoDB for JavaScript Developers.md

 ### Setting Up Atlas

 In this lesson we'll walk through setting up a free Atlast account connecting a new free tier *MongoDB cluster* and importing the sample data that we'll use through out this course.
 We're Atlas because it is the easiest path for setting up a *MongoDB data store*.
-While you can complete this course using a local installation of *MongoDB*, we assume Atlas is being used
+While you can complete this course using a local installation of *MongoDB*, we assume Atlas is being used through out.

+With that, let's jump in.
+The first step is to create a new Atlas account, if you already have an Atlas account you don't need to create a new one, just log in and we'll add a new cluster to your existing account.
+Otherwise, open your browser and navigate to *mongodb.com/atlas*.